 Testing and debugging apps in the work space

-If you develop enterprise apps, you can test your apps in the work space of your BlackBerry 10 device.
+If you develop enterprise apps, you can test your apps in the work space of a BlackBerry 10 device that is running BlackBerry 10 OS version 10.2 or later.
 In the development environment you use, set your launch configuration to run or debug on a device, and switch to the work space before you deploy the app.
-To switch between the personal space and work space on your device, drag your finger down on the middle of the home screen, and tap Personal or Work.

 There are a few considerations when you test apps in the work space: